-What’s New: Kingston’s average PM2.5 airborne particulate level for November fell to 3.0 µg/m3, marking it as our healthiest month of the past five years.
-That was due to a continuation of unusually-frequent northerly and westerly wind directions, reducing our most recent 12-month average to 5.4 µg/m3 (8% above the evidence-based WHO limit of 5.0 µg/m3).
-While the past two months have been unusually healthy from that perspective, the fact remains that Kingston has exceeded the WHO limit in 46 of the past 59 months!
-If haven’t gotten into the habit of taking self-protective measures on days with high readings, you’re risking your health and that of your family.
-If you know others who you believe would benefit from more awareness of the reality of our air quality and how they could better protect their health, please share this link: https://kingstonairquality.ca.
+Overview: Kingston’s average PM2.5 airborne particulate level for 2024 was 5.2 µg/m3.
+While the healthiest annual average of the past five years, that remains 3% above the evidence-based WHO limit of 5.0 µg/m3.
+The slightly healthier annual average was thanks to wind directions, with two unusually-extended periods of mostly northerly airflow (mid-March to late-May and mid-October to late-December).
+It also helped that increased rainfall in Canada’s boreal forests resulted in a milder-than-usual wildfire season.
+That said, the disturbing fact remains that Kingston has exceeded the WHO limit in 46 of the past 60 months!
+If you haven’t gotten into the habit of taking self-protective measures on days with high readings, you’re risking your health and that of your family.
+Do you know others who might benefit from more awareness of the reality of our air quality and how they can better protect their health?
+If so, please share this link: https://kingstonairquality.ca.

 by Ron Hartling